 Father Engagement and Father Involvement: A Guide to Implementing, Monitoring, and Sustaining Innovative Practice

 Father Engagement involves including fathers (and other paternal relatives) as active participants in the lives of their children and incorporating their perspectives into child welfare practice and decision making.
 The information, documents, and materials in this toolkit will help users learn about father engagement and its importance.
 They also provide specific tools and suggestions about how to implement father engagement strategies that best meet organizational needs.

 Fostering Connections After 18 (AB12)

 The Fostering Connections to Success (AB12) implementation toolkit provides tangible information, documents, and materials about the Fostering Connections to Success Act that was passed in 2010.
 The act is groundbreaking legislation that extends child welfare support to young adults who remain in foster care after the age on eighteen (18).

 Fostering Connections After 18 (AB12) - Online Resources Guide

 The AB12 Online Resources Guide is a practical interactive guide for emerging adults, social workers, foster parents, service providers, and other stakeholders.
 It provides resources and links to assist youth and young adults in the areas of education/vocational training, health, housing, nutrition, and the law.
 Please note that because websites and links may be updated, changed, or disabled by the entity that created them, you should check periodically to make sure they are still active.

-The American Indian Enhancement (AIE) Project Toolkit provides concepts, guidance, and action steps that address program capacity related to American Indian and Alaska Native Tribes, families, and children.
+The Native American Enhancement toolkit provides concepts, guidance, and action steps that address program capacity related to Native American and Alaska Native Tribes, families, and children.
 It is designed to help agencies to engage with Tribes and improve outcomes for Native American/Alaskan Native children and families involved in the child welfare system.